xhyrom/discord-datamining/data/articles/normal/articles/13066317497239/content.md

 <h3 id="h_01HFCSM38Z2NZXY3PX03ZZBG4B">Clyde will be deactivated at the end of the month.
-By December 1, 2023, users will no longer be able to invoke Clyde in Group DMs or server chats.<br>Thank you for your support &amp; feedback - we are constantly working on bringing you new features and experiences!</h3>
+By December 1, 2023, users will no longer be able to invoke Clyde in DMs, Group DMs or server chats.<br>Thank you for your support &amp; feedback - we are constantly working on bringing you new features and experiences!</h3>
 <p id="docs-internal-guid-c23cc3cf-7fff-14b9-4750-2df4e12e8756"><span class="wysiwyg-font-size-large"><strong><span style="background-color: #ffffff;" data-darkreader-inline-bgcolor="">What this article covers: </span></strong></span></p>
 <ul id="docs-internal-guid-878b6d59-7fff-72ea-b600-d97a1bd89d10">
     <li><a href="#docs-internal-guid-05f2f6d6-7fff-7b6f-7015-1c6f6719d40f" target="_self" rel="undefined">What is Clyde?</a></li>